sampsyo/bibble/README.md

 ```

 Bibble provides several convenience functions such as `author_list` via
 Jinja2's filter mechanism.
-See `simple.html` to see them all sued.
+See `simple.html` to see them all used.

 ## How it Works